Azure/azure-quickstart-templates/sql-server-2014-alwayson-existing-vnet-and-ad/Readme.md

 +	Three Storage Accounts
 +	One internal load balancer
 +	Three VMs in a Windows Server Cluster, two VMs run SQL Server 2014 with an availability group and the third is a File Share Witness for the Cluster
-+	One Availability Set for the SQL and Witness VMs, configured with three Update Domains and three Fault Domains
++	One Availability Set for the SQL and Witness VMs

 A SQL Server always on listener is created using the internal load balancer.